Tonevanda/PFL-Crosscut/README.md

 This project was very interesting to develop, although hard, because Prolog is a very unusual language, at least compared to what we are used to.
 Even though it was hard, when everything works, it all makes perfect sense and looks great.
 The beggining was hard because we had to re-wire our brain into forgetting object-oriented and imperative programming and understanding logical programming.<br>
 It's a shame we had a little less than a week to develop this because of other projects.
 With more time, we could try upgrading the smart AI to become even smarter, possibly through the Minimax algorithm.<br>
 Another limitation we had was the Prolog version used during development.
 Many predicates documented in the SWI Prolog website do not exist in the Prolog version used to develop this project, such as the `forall/2` predicate.
-Therefore, we had to create our own, which was a little annoying.
-I am of the belief that, if we are learning a language and we have to develop a project in that language, we should be able to have access to every resource that language provides.
+Therefore, we had to create our own, which was a little annoying.<br>
+The last limitation we had was with the smart AI.
+We tried to make our own predsort predicate and order the ListOfMoves by their value, but with big boards it becomes too cumbersome.

 ## Bibliography